josephgeorge26/win-linux/README.md

 # win / linux
-This file worck with tkinter in python
+This file worck with python

 it make:
       .bat file to wimdows